mbeniamino/aperi/README.md

 ## Configuration

 The program should be invoked with a single argument, which can be a URL or a path to open.
-It then reads its configuration from `$HOME/.config/aperi/config` and launches the associated program, if any.
+It then reads its configuration from `$XDG_CONFIG_HOME/aperi/config` (usually `$HOME/.config/aperi/config`) and launches the associated program, if any.
 If the program argument starts with `file://` this prefix will be automatically stripped and percent decoding of the remaining string will be performed.
 If the argument is a file or a directory it will be normalized to an absolute path pointing to the file.

 The configuration file consists of a sequence of lines.
 Empty lines or lines